Last Updated on June 6, 2022

 If you thought these were the only things to do in North Carolina in December, think again.
 Here are 20-plus more events in our state to close out the year.

-ACC Football Championship, Charlotte (December 4)
+- ACC Football Championship in Charlotte (December 7)

 Montgomery County’s finest glass and ceramics makers are at it again, with a Holiday Ornament Sale at STARworks Gallery.
 2,500 ornaments will be waiting for you and all who hope to purchase more than a few.

-If you’re enjoying off-season on the Outer Banks, head up to Duck for their Yuletide Celebration.
+If you’re enjoying the off-season on the Outer Banks, head up to Duck for their Yuletide Celebration.
 The fun includes an “Elf Passport,” treats provided by local businesses, music, caroling, and much more.

 Read More: The Best Things to Do in the Outer Banks